tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

         : req.CreateResponse(HttpStatusCode.OK, "Hello " + name);
 }
 ```
-Before we start in on the email code, let&#8217;s start by not putting the secrets right in the code.
-Functions have a built in method to manage secrets, but they&#8217;re not terribly easy to find.
-Click the &#8220;Function app settings&#8221; menu option at the bottom left to get to this screen:
+Before we start in on the email code, let's start by not putting the secrets right in the code.
+Functions have a built in method to manage secrets, but they're not terribly easy to find.
+Click the “Function app settings” menu option at the bottom left to get to this screen: